 What are Articulation Delays?

-Articulation (Pronunciation) Delays occur when speech sound errors continue past a certain age.
-Different sounds develop within different age ranges.
-Concerns arise when sounds are not achieved within a certain age range.
+Articulation (Pronunciation) delays occur when speech sound errors continue past a certain age.
+Many sounds develop within different age ranges, and concerns may arise when they are not acquired.
 Speech sound disorders include problems with articulation (making sounds) and phonological processes (sound patterns).

 Our services cater to the needs of the child and their family.
 As a result, sessions range in length, frequency, and duration.
 Sessions are tailored to your child’s age and interests.
 They also include a strong parental training component.
 We pride ourselves on providing fun, engaging sessions.